-Oligonucleotide therapeutic analysis for identity, purity, quality, strength, structure characterisation, physicochemical properties and bioanalysis supporting antisense & other oligo product development
+Oligonucleotide analysis for identity, purity, quality, strength, structure characterisation, physicochemical properties and bioanalysis supporting antisense & other oligo product development

 Oligonucleotide development registration and quality control requires robust and accurate analytical characterisation to confirm identity, determine safety, efficacy, purity, quality, and strength and also to identify and quantify contaminants.
 Oligo-based therapeutics such as oligo-based drugs (siRNA, antisense oligonucleotides (DNA-like) or aptamer) are gaining increasing interest with a strong development pipeline evident.